hsemple/qgis_tutorials/source/thematic_mapping.rst

 2. QGIS comes with an application called "Composer" that is used to create professional quality layouts.

-3. With the map you are working on still opened in QGIS, click on Project on the main menu, then ‘New Print Layout'.
+3. With the map you are working on still opened in QGIS, click on Project on the main menu, then ‘New Print Layout', as shown in the illustration below.
+Note: The illstration does not contain the superimposed states layer, but your project should contain it.

 .. image:: img/composing_map1.png